Energy & Sustainability

 Set Computers to Sleep and Hibernate

-Enable the "sleep mode" feature on your computer, allowing it to use less power during
+- Enable the "sleep mode" feature on your computer, allowing it to use less power during periods of inactivity.

 Take Control of Temperature

 - Use sunlight wisely.
 During the heating season, leave shades and blinds open on sunny days, but close them at night to reduce the amount of heat lost through windows.